adamsilver/fdpb/08-an-upload-form.md

 The solution is to replace the entire file input after the `onchange` event fires.
 This would mean having to set focus to the cloned file input, which causes screen readers to announce it for a second time.
 Mildly annoying.

 The other problem is that some older browsers, won't fire the `onchange` event until blurring the field[^3].
-Fortunately, the feature detection rules out those browsers which is fortunate.
+Fortunately, the feature detection rules out those browsers.

 Lastly, some older browsers won't trigger the file input by clicking the label[^4].
 Once again, the feature detection rules out these browsers too.